An Expert's Guide on How to Sew Leather by Hand

 Have you ever wondered how to create or repair leather items without using an industrial sewing machine?
-Here, we show you how to make beautiful leather pieces using a manual "saddle stitch" technique.
+Here, I'll show you how to make beautiful leather pieces using a manual saddle stitch technique.
 You will need the right tools, so be sure to stock up before getting started.
 If you want to delve deeper and learn more about hand-sewing leather, start by reading Al Stohlman's book The Art of Hand Sewing Leather.
-It's a favorite of mine and a phenominal resource.
+It's a favorite of mine and a phenomenal resource.

 In this tutorial, you'll learn how to use the following materials for hand-sewing:

 - Stitching groover (Try: Craftool E-Z Adjust Stitching Groover, $25, tandyleather.com.)